1. IS UVM or UVMMC engaged in the activity?

 See section 3.6 of the IRB Policies and Procedures Manual for more information about not research determinations.

-The IRB does not review projects that are not considered research.
+The IRB does not review projects that do not meet the OHRP's definition of research.

-Please use our Self-Determination Tool to assist you in making your own determination if the project is research or not research.
+Please use our Self-Determination Tool to assist you in determining if the project requires IRB review.

 3. Will the activity involve HUMAN SUBJECTS?